christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 <!-- Introduce into research methodology and questions/hypotheses -->
 <!-- DONE -->

 This brings us to the subject of this thesis.
-We try to find and evaluate an algorithm that has the desirable performance properties for an event store with defined dependability requirements.
+We try to find and evaluate an replication algorithm that has the desirable performance properties for an event store with defined dependability requirements.
 To find such an algorithm, we use an explorative research approach including both quantitative and qualitative methods to discover the possible solution space:

 - Identification of a consistency model suitable for an event store with a specific set of dependability requirements and differentiation from other consistency models including a detailed discussion of the advantages and disadvantages of the models in question.
 - Identification and justification of a replication protocol suitable for an event store that satisfies the characteristic requirements of the selected consistency model, including a differentiation from other replication techniques.